• Skip to main content

 Setting up Camp

 Finding a place to set up camp that wasn’t covered in snow proved to be difficult in the dedicated camping area.
-We did find a patch of dry ground near the top of the trail that was far enough away from the picnic tables and the bear proof bins.
-Not wanting to have soaking wet tents to sleep in, we opted to tent there.
+We did find a patch of dry ground near the top of the trail that was far enough away from the picnic tables and the bear-proof bins.
+Not wanting to sleep in soaking-wet tents, we opted to camp there.
 As a bonus, we had a view of the creek and the valley below us.

 Tip: If the dedicated sleeping pads are bare, it’s mandatory to sleep there, but sometimes it’s essential to compromise to fit the weather conditions, if they are covered in mounds of snow.

-Tip: If your feet are soaking wet at camp and you need to remove your boots to dry them off and warm up your feet, it’s hard to be useful at camp when you can’t move because you’re barefoot, if you don’t bring sandals.
-Even though they are an added weight, you will be thankful that you can change into different footwear once at camp and air out your feet while your boots air out and potentially dry.
+Tip: If your feet are soaking wet at camp and you need to remove your boots to dry them off and warm up, it’s challenging to be useful at camp when you’re barefoot if you don’t bring sandals.
+Even though they are an added weight, you will be thankful that you can change into different footwear once at camp and air out your feet while your boots dry.
 Then you can also accomplish more tasks once you’ve arrived at your campsite.

 We were lucky enough to find the sun shining down on us for part of the evening.
-If the weather is super sunny, it’s important to avoid sunburn and put on sunscreen.
+If the weather is extremely sunny, it’s essential to protect yourself from sunburn and apply sunscreen.

 Properly Storing Food